 (4) If the benefit recipient or a member of the benefit recipient's household is not required to file an income tax return, the benefit recipient may submit to the retirement system a written sworn statement on the form provided by the retirement system.

 (D) Applicants for the health care assistance program shall provide all information requested by the retirement system, including copies of any federal income tax return for the benefit recipient and each person in the benefit recipient's household to verify the income and assets reported on the application and, if applicable, verification of medicare enrollment.

-(E) If the application for health care assistance is approved by the retirement system, health care assistance is provided through the end of the plan year.
+(E) If the application for health care assistance is approved by the retirement system, health care assistance is provided through the end of the plan year provided the applicant continues to meet the eligibility requirements in paragraph (B) of this rule.
 Health care coverage as determined by the retirement board through certain medical plans shall begin:

 (1) January first of the following year for renewal applications received on or before December fifteenth of the current year; or

 (2) The first day of the month following the date a new application is received for applications received on or before the fifteenth day of the month; or

 (3) The first day of the second month from the date a new application is received for applications received after the fifteenth day of the month; or